Frequently Asked Questions

 I need to hire a student.
 What form do I need to submit?
 Where do I find it?

 You will need to submit a Hiring form found under “Employer Forms” on the main menu bar.
 Once you have hired a student, it is your responsibility to monitor the number of hours a student has worked.

 Why do hiring forms need to be resubmitted every year?

-All positions require supervisors to put an end date on the hiring from (the last day of the pay period during the academic school year).
-WHY?
+All positions require supervisors to put an end date on the hiring from (the last day of the pay period during the academic school year) because:

-- Because summer rates change.
+- Summer rates change.
 There are new hiring forms submitted for students who work during the summer.

-- Because work study status changes from year to year.
+- Work study status changes from year to year.

-- Because if supervisors never put an end date on the hiring form, jobs would still be active.
-Students would have a list of all the jobs that they have once worked, even if the student isn’t in the job anymore.
-Many students do not work in the same department year to year, thus it is important to end all positions at the end of the academic year.
+- If supervisors never put an end date on the hiring form, jobs would still be active.
+Students would have a list of all the jobs that they have once worked, even if they are not in the job anymore.

 Senior Payroll Specialist